cloudflare/workers-docs/workers-docs/src/content/about/pricing.md

 | Included                        | 1 GB         | 10 million        | 1 million         | 1 million         | 1 million         |
 | Price beyond the included quota | $0.50 per GB | $0.50 per million | $5.00 per million | $5.00 per million | $5.00 per million |

+Usage of all other features of Worker KV do not affect pricing.

 ## Same features

   Script size, number of scripts, subrequests, and available memory are not affected by plan type.